justinmeiners/efficient-programming-with-components/12_merge_sort.md

     saying, "don't you know that `goto` is harmful?".
     I couldn't find another solution.

-[^non-empty]: In Elements of Programming Alex often follows the pattern
+[^non-empty]: In "Elements of Programming" Alex often follows the pattern
     of creating a function which require strict assumptions (such as the list being nonempty).
     Then he creates a wrapper